ewenexpuesto/Detection_and_tracking_of_interest_points_in_an_image_sequence/Report.md

 This method consists in subtracting a **Gaussian-blurred image** from the original image.
 The blur is applied using a **Gaussian kernel**, which gives more weight to nearby pixels and less to distant ones.

 Blurring acts as a **low-pass filter** : it smooths the image by preserving low-frequency details and removing sharp changes.
-Subtracting the blurred version from the original keeps only the **high-frequency components**, such as edges and small details — this is called **Difference of Gaussians (DoG)**.
+Subtracting the blurred version from the original keeps only the **high-frequency components**, such as edges and small details, this is called **Difference of Gaussians (DoG)**.

 A higher $\sigma$ increases the blur, removing more detail.
 We use this method because the Gaussian is smooth, symmetric, and gives a natural weighting based on distance.
 It is applied before other processing steps.